Gude Cause 1909 and 2009: 1909 Event

 The 1909 procession was organised by the Women's Social and Political Union (WSPU), who billed it as "The Great Procession and Women's Demonstration" with the theme of "What women have done and can and will do".
 In charge of planning, and at the helm of the procession itself, was Flora Drummond, aka 'the General', astride a horse.
 Playing the bagpipes was nine-year-old Bessie Watson.
 A "Historical Pageant" of women dressed as well-known female historical figures, including the Countess of Buchan, and groups from far & near processed along Princes Street, while a large proportion of the local population turned out to watch.

 The leader of the British suffragette movement, Emmeline Pankhurst and her daughter Christabel, were keynote speakers; participants included some of the first female graduates from Edinburgh University (like Muriel Scott) and a group of fishwives from Musselburgh.

 'The Edinburgh Evening Dispatch wrote of "a solid phalanx of resolute and unflinching womanhood bent upon obtaining the vote"'.

-Many taking part wore the WSPU colours of white, violet, and green, others were dressed in their graduate robes or the attire of their profession or trade.
-It was a demonstration of women's recent and hard-won achievements, as well as their aspirations for future equality and rights.
+Many taking part wore the WSPU colours of white, violet, and green.
+Others were dressed in their graduate robes, or the attire of their profession or trade.
+It was a demonstration of women's recent achievements, as well as their aspirations for future equality and rights.

 Edinburgh Evening Dispatch wrote in its 11 October 1909 issue, "The imposing display achieved its object.
 It advertised to tens of 1000s the aim and objects of the suffragettes, and it made it abundantly apparent to all who had eyes to see, ears to hear, and minds to understand, that behind this movement there is a solid phalanx of resolute and unflinching womanhood bent upon obtaining the vote, and fully determined that they will triumph over every obstacle!"